 Over the last two years, I felt more and more worn out and fragile.
 I also began to have severe pain and stiffness in my neck and hands that impacted my ability to work.
 After a doctor ruled out rheumatoid arthritis, I was diagnosed with fibromyalgia.
 I was frustrated and felt stuck by the diagnosis because the term is more of a catch-all for different types of chronic pain with unknown root causes, than a condition with a clear treatment path.
 It’s also an invisible condition.
 I look normal, but I’m in pain most of the time.
 It’s very easy to overextend myself, leading to days of exhaustion, extreme brain fog (I’ll forget common words), severe pain, nerve flair ups, and dizziness.
 It was disheartening that my illness was beginning to define me.

 So back to my first important visit to the shop.
 If you look at wellness blogs about a lot of these ailments, the most common advice you’ll find is to make drastic changes to your diet, like eating only whole grains or avoiding them completely, going on a restrictive elimination diet or detoxing.
 Healing yourself requires hard work and sacrifice.
-But here was Emma telling me just to eat more gently– eat white rice instead of brown, cook vegetables well so they’re easier to digest, and eat three meals a day with 3-4 hours in between and no snacking (so I wouldn’t have such severe blood sugar spikes).
+But here was Emma telling me just to eat more gently– eat white rice (to make it a resistant starch: cooked the day before, refrigerated and then reheated as needed) instead of brown, cook vegetables well so they’re easier to digest, and eat three meals a day with 3-4 hours in between and no snacking (so I wouldn’t have such severe blood sugar spikes).
 And eat ghee.
 Lots of ghee.

 But it couldn’t be that easy, could it?
 I figured following this advice for a while couldn’t hurt.